intel/llvm/sycl/doc/KernelParameterPassing.md

     // Initialize array using existing clang Initialization mechanisms local.array[0] = p_array_0;
     local.array[1] = p_array_1;
-    // Call accessor’s init function
+    // Call accessor's init function
     sycl::accessor::init(&local.outAcc, AccData, AccR1, AccR2, I);

     callee(&local, id<1> wi);
 }
 ```

-<h3>Fix 2: Kernel Arguments that are Arrays of Accessors</h3>
+## Fix 2: Kernel Arguments that are Arrays of Accessors

 Arrays of accessors are supported in a manner similar to that of a plain
 accessor.
 For each accessor array element, the four values required to